Table of Contents

 People talk about scaling in spas without properly identifying it sometimes.
 First, when calcium (Ca) scaling appears it will cover all the surfaces under water, not just at the water line.
 It is white and in mild forms looks a bit like dust on your spa shell.
 More serious Ca scaling will feel like sandpaper.
 It will be very rough and difficult to remove – unless you know the trick.

 But first how do you prevent it?
 Actually, it’s quite simple – keep your spa water pH in the proper range of 7.2 – 7.6.
-Ca scaling will not occur until your pH rises to 8.0 and above.
-This is true even in areas with very hard water, where Ca levels may be 150 ppm or above.
+Ca scaling will not occur until your pH rises to 8.0 and higher.
+This is true even in areas with very hard water, where Ca levels may be 150 ppm or higher.
 By the way, Ca level can also be measured in “grains” where 150 ppm would be measured as 9 grains.

 Guess what?
 Our Total Maintenance will help you keep your pH in the proper range of 7.2 – 7.6 because it’s also what is called a pH buffer.
 It is important to adjust your pH to the proper range BEFORE adding our Total Maintenance!

 And the trick?
 Vinegar will dissolve calcium.
 Vinegar is acetic acid, a mild acid but still an acid.
-Pour in a couple of gallons of plain old grocery store vinegar into your spa and 24 hours (or less) later your Ca scaling will be gone.
+Pour in a couple gallons of plain old grocery store vinegar into your spa and 24 hours (or less) later your Ca scaling will be gone.
 You will have to either drain & refill your spa or adjust your pH but that’s much easier than trying to scrub out the Ca scaling – which would also be in your spa’s plumbing.